Posted June 23, 2021

 Employment outside of the United States or from a U.S. Territory requires review, consultation, and may require permission from central office administration before extending an offer/approving an arrangement.
 Contact your Unit HR representative to coordinate central office review.

 Units must keep remote work agreements on file.
 Units may choose to use “Maintain Teleworkers” in MPathways to keep the agreement on file.
-Maintain Teleworkers provides a central repository for storing agreements in Document Imaging, and will capture effective dates, expected number of days of the week, and work location if working outside of the state of Michigan.
+Maintain Teleworkers provides a central repository for storing agreements in Document Imaging, and will capture effective dates, expected number of days of the week, and work location when working off-site.

 Resources